 ICAEW is collaborating with Deloitte to ensure its members and students have the knowledge and skills to take advantage of the opportunities offered by the fourth industrial revolution and to meet its challenges head on.
-Log-in to access exclusive content, including: eLearning, webinars and bite-sized summaries on individual technologies and the broader impact of digital technologies on finance.
+Log-in to access exclusive eLearning content.

 COVID-19 and the increase in online scams; new proposals to regulate AI in the EU; security for smart devices; the end of third-party cookies; Bitcoin as legal tender; and the Colonial Pipeline ransom recovery.
 Sandra Vogel reports.